michalbukowski/pfam-genomes/README.md

 A compact pipeline that allows for searching selected domains (based on [Pfam HMM models](https://www.ebi.ac.uk/interpro/download/pfam)) in proteins encoded in genomic sequences.

 ### 1. Conda environment
 To set up the environment properly you need to have [Miniconda](https://docs.conda.io/en/latest/miniconda.html) installed on linux-64 platform.
 The pipeline was tested on Ubuntu 22.04 using conda 23.7.4.
-Once you ready with that, you need to create a conda environment `pfam-gen` described in `envs/pfam-gen.txt`:
+Once you are ready with that, you need to create a conda environment `pfam-gen` described in `envs/pfam-gen.txt`:
 ```bash
 conda create --name pfam-gen --file envs/pfam-gen.txt
 ```